Who Needs Affordable Housing?

 Related tools and resources can be accessed through HOME Topics.

 - Email Updates – To receive CPD communications about program policy, upcoming trainings, resources, reporting deadlines, technical assistance, and more, sign up on the HUD Exchange Mailing List.

 - Training Opportunities – For information on upcoming events, self-paced online training, and recorded webinars, go to Training and Events.

-- Unanswered Policy or Reporting System Question? – If you are an organization with a HUD policy, program, or reporting system question, submit your question and get a response through Ask a Question.
+- Assistance with Reporting System Questions – If you have a question related to eCon Planning Suite or IDIS, please submit your question and get a response through Ask A Question.

 - In-depth Advising – To learn about extended communication or long-term assistance available to CPD grantees, visit Technical Assistance.